carasiov/active_learning/use_cases/dashboard/README.md

 - Audience: single-user ML researchers on localhost.
 - Goal: one interface to label, train, and evaluate without touching the terminal.
-- Success: full label–train–evaluate cycles happen inside the dashboard; 60k‑point scatter feels smooth; you prefer the dashboard over the CLI for day‑to‑day work.
+- Full label–train–evaluate cycles happen inside the dashboard; 60k‑point scatter feels smooth.

 ## Design Principles

 - Localhost only: no auth, no separate backend services.
-- UI layer only: model, training loops, and callbacks in `src/` remain unchanged.
+- UI layer only: model, training loops, and callbacks in `src/` remain.
 - Compatibility first: share `labels.csv` and checkpoints with the CLI without migrations.
 - Fast interactions: cache visuals and patch updates to keep the app responsive.